programminghistorian/jekyll/_posts/2020-04-01-newsletter.md

 ## A Multilingual Journal with Specific Settings

-Our technical lead and editorial member Matthew Lincoln is at the front of our internationalization efforst to have a multilingual journal on a static site in GitHub pages.
+Our technical lead and editorial member Matthew Lincoln is at the front of our internationalization effort to have a multilingual journal on a static site in GitHub pages.
 He has made it possible for the user to switch between languages easily and, at the same time, he has created an intuitive system for our editorial members to populate the journal in one or more languages, as needed.

 There are multiple settings to create a bilingual or multilingual Jekyll site and our ways are not recommended for novice level users of Jekyll.
 However, if you are interested in learning about how our settings work, visit Matthew's post "[Multilingual Jekyll: How *The Programming Historian* Does That](https://matthewlincoln.net/2020/03/01/multilingual-jekyll.html)" on his blog (available in English only). **Thank you** Matt for making this possible and also for training our technical team!